Skip to main content

 Save Report Layout Changes to File on Every Change

-The following code example saves the current report to a REPX file every time a user saves pending changes in the Report Designer dialog:
+The following code example saves the current Report layout to a file in the REPX format every time a user saves pending changes in the Report Designer dialog:

 uses